FATV Video: If I drop a course or withdraw, what will happen to my financial aid?

 If it is determined that you owe a repayment, and you do NOT repay the funds, a hold will be placed on your academic record, your debt will be reported to the U. S. Department of Education for collection, and you will not be eligible for further financial aid at any postsecondary institution until the debt is paid in full.

 Students who receive federal financial aid and then withdraw from ALL classes may have to repay some of the federal funds they received.

-Return of Title IV Funds Policy
+Return to Title IV (R2T4)

-During the first 60% of the semester enrollment, a student "earns" aid in direct proportion to the time of his/her enrollment.
-The percentage of time the student remained enrolled is the percentage of aid for that period for which the student earned his/her aid.
-A student who remains enrolled beyond the 60% point of the semester enrollment earned all his/her aid for the period.
+R2T4 rules indicate that during the initial 60% of the semester, a student "earns" aid in direct proportion to his/her enrollment.
+The percentage of time the student remains enrolled is the percentage of aid for that period of enrollment.
+A student who remains enrolled beyond the 60% point of the semester has earned all aid disbursed for the period.
 "Unearned" aid is the amount of federal financial aid disbursed that exceeds the amount the student has earned.
 Unearned aid other than Federal Work-Study may be subject to repayment.

 If R2T4 calculations determine that a student owes a repayment, the student will be notified by email.
 The student has 45 calendar days from the date of the notification to repay.
 A hold will be placed on the student's academic and financial aid records.
 The hold will prevent the student from receiving college services and will jeopardize future financial aid eligibility.
 Unpaid overpayments will be reported to the U.S. Department of Education for collection.

 Students should contact the Financial Aid Office before withdrawing from all of their classes to understand the implications of their actions.
 For the refund policy on enrollment fees and non-resident tuition, please see the College Schedule of Classes or the College Catalog.

 Students who withdraw prior to receiving the disbursement may be eligible for a post withdrawal